pepe5/altair-intro/detailed_intro/queues.md

 *   most of queues are ‘green’: i.e.: 1/ transparently readable for (our) public2/ publicly writable - anyone (of us) can join it
 *   most of queues are “moderator free” ***
+*   simplest (eventhough oversimplified) explanation of what queues are is: You can imagine Qs as our distributors: when for example agrar producer want to sell something, s/he do not have other chance than only to exclusively depend on very strong distributor whish slurps major portion of added price on the product.
+See [Markets].
+At us, we do our distribution for us by ourselves.
+More strictly: we are not agains producer-distributor-installer-maintainer chain, but we have it with fully transparent knowledge sharing and withou profit leaks.

 ### types INTRO {#types-intro}